Enavarro-XD/ARWild/README.md

 # 📋 System Requirements

+## 🔰 Minimum Viable Requirements (MVP)

+The system must satisfy the following core functionalities to be considered a valid prototype:

-## Functional Requirements
+### Functional Requirements (Mandatory)

-- Capture video from a camera
+- Capture video input from a camera in real time (low resolution allowed)
-- Run real-time object detection
+- Perform object detection using a YOLO-based model on embedded hardware
-- Identify different animal species
+- Detect at least a small set of animal classes (e.g., 2–5 species)
-- Display overlay information on screen
+- Display detection results on a screen (bounding boxes and/or labels)
-- Process data locally without internet dependency

-## Non-Functional Requirements

-- Low detection latency
-- Low power consumption
-- Portable system
-- Clear visual interface
+- Operate fully offline (no cloud dependency)
+- Execute inference locally using the embedded processor/NPU

 ---

+## 🟡 Extended Functional Requirements (Optional)

+The following features are desirable but not required for the initial prototype:

+- Display confidence scores for detections
+- Support a larger number of animal species
+- Provide a more advanced AR-style overlay
+- Include audio feedback or notifications
+- Improve visualization with smoother UI

+---

+## ⚙️ Non-Functional Requirements

+These define acceptable performance ranges rather than strict targets:

+- **Latency:** 200 ms – 1 second per detection (acceptable for prototype)
+- **Frame Rate (FPS):** 5–10 FPS is sufficient
+- **Accuracy:** 60–80% detection accuracy is acceptable
+- **Power Consumption:** Must run on a portable power source (e.g., power bank)
+- **Portability:** System should be reasonably compact, but not necessarily wearable in early stages

+---

-# ⚠️ Project Constraints
+# ⚠️ System Constraints

-## Hardware Constraints
+## 🔻 Hardware Constraints

 - Limited memory (256MB RAM)
+- Limited compute performance (1 TOPS NPU)
-- Limited computing capacity
+- Restricted storage capacity
-- Low power requirements
+- Power limitations for portable operation

+Implications:

+- Use lightweight models (e.g., YOLO Tiny / Nano)
+- Apply quantization (e.g., INT8)
+- Use reduced input resolution

+---

-## Software Constraints
+## 🔻 Software Constraints

-- YOLO model optimization for Edge AI
-- Compatibility with RISC-V / ARM architecture
+- Limited compatibility with RISC-V / ARM environments
+- Restricted availability of optimized AI libraries
-- Embedded Linux limitations
+- Embedded Linux limitations (Buildroot / minimal Debian)

+---

-## Design Constraints
+## 🔻 Design Constraints

-- Compact device size
+- The system is **not required to be fully integrated into smart glasses**
+- Device size and weight may exceed wearable limits in early versions
+- AR visualization may be simulated using a standard display

+---

+# 🔄 System Flexibility & Adaptability

+To ensure project feasibility, the system must support multiple deployment formats:

+### Supported Operation Modes

+1. **Basic Prototype Mode**
+   - Camera + embedded board + external display

+2. **Portable Mode**
+   - Self-contained unit with battery and screen

+3. **AR Mode (Experimental)**
-- Integration of display or optical viewer
+   - Integration with optical viewer or smart glasses (if feasible)

+4. **Alternative Display Mode**
+   - Output to external screens (e.g., monitor, tablet, vehicle display)

+---

+# 📉 Accepted Margin of Error

+Given the experimental nature of the project, the following limitations are acceptable:

+- Occasional misclassification of animals
+- Reduced performance in real-world environments
+- Low frame rate compared to commercial systems
+- Detection delays up to 1 second
+- Limited number of detectable species

+---

+# 🎯 Key Engineering Principle

+> The goal of this project is to demonstrate a functional proof of concept for real-time animal detection using embedded AI and AR visualization — not to achieve full product-level integration or performance.

+---

+# 🚧 Development Strategy Constraint

+The system will be developed in stages:

+1. Validate detection on a standard display
+2. Optimize performance on embedded hardware
+3. Integrate portability (battery-powered system)
+4. Attempt AR visualization (if feasible)

+AR integration is considered a **final-stage feature**, not a core requirement.
 ---

 # 📊 Data Handling